AlBadruSsenoga/badrueshop/README.md

 # badrueshop
+Project Title: Badru eshop

 Badru eShop is an E Commerce platform for medical supplies and equipment with Payment options.
 NB: Please open the screenshoots folder so that you view the images with description on them (https://github.com/AlBadruSsenoga/badrueshop/tree/master/screenshots).

 https://github.com/AlBadruSsenoga/badrueshop/blob/master/screenshots/1.homepage.PNG

+Getting Started

 The application is developed on CodeIgniter framework and completely follows MVC.
 The details of this framework can be found in http://www.codeigniter.com/

+Prerequisites
+>>You may use WAMP Server with PHP version 5.6 and above.
+You need a credit card that you will be used to register for online payments(PayPal or Stripe).

+Installing
+First create a new database name via PHP Admin that will be required during installation process of the project.
+Move the Project code to the www directory so that you access it on local host.

+How the System Works?

 ADMIN:
 Admin Dashboard:
 The URL for the admin shall be : http://localhost/badrueshop/index.php/admin

-NOTE: >>You may use WAMP Server with PHP version 5.6 and above.
-First create a new database name via PHP Admin that will be required during installation process of the project.
-Move the Project code to the www directory so that you access it on local host.

 Top of the dashboard admin can monitor the last 24 hours statistics of stock, sale & destroy.